-The C-Based curriculum was created many years ago, prior to the state's adoption of the College and Career Readiness Standards.
-Revisions and updates have been made over the years, however a complete, systematic alignment of the course content to the CCR standards has yet to be done.
-By December 2016, a plan to strengthen the curriculum will be initiated whereupon the work of building a revised, relevant, rigorous CCRS-aligned curriculum will be in place.
-The SEA will work with a consultant to advise on and initiate this process and will pull together a working group comprised of

-C-Based teachers and administrators to establish the steps necessary to overhaul the curriculum, including establishing statewide, clearly defined entrance and graduation requirements.
+The C-Based curriculum was created many years ago, prior to the state's adoption of the CCRS.
+Revisions and updates have been made over the years, however a complete, systematic alignment of the course content to the CCRS has yet to be done.
+A plan to strengthen the curriculum will be initiated whereupon the work of building a revised, relevant, rigorous CCRS-aligned curriculum will be in place.
+The SEA will work with a consultant to advise on and initiate this process and will pull together a working group comprised of C-Based teachers and administrators to establish the steps necessary to overhaul the curriculum, including establishing statewide, clearly defined entrance and graduation requirements.
 Thus, the process will involve commitment of time and resources from both the state office and the LEAs.
 In addition, the state office will seek input from its WIOA community partners and a panel of employers to ensure that the content of the C-Based program is relevant in the context of the workplace today.
-The state expects to complete revisions for all five units and to develop training for C-Based teachers on teaching to the CCR standards by the end of FY 2018.